Vanille-N/tree-beamer/assets/main.typ

   #v(2cm)
   #pause
-  fixes known technical limitations of TB, incl. *handling of ranges* ]
+  fixes known technical limitations of SB, incl. *handling of ranges* ]

 #section-slide[From Stacks to Trees]